AdiRuby004/Data-Analytics-Portfolio/Uber Trip Analysis/README.md

 ---

-## 13. ⚙️ How to Explore
+## 15. ⚙️ How to Explore

 1. Open the Power BI report using **Power BI Desktop**.
-2. Update the Excel data source path if required.
+2. Update the Excel data-source path if required.
 3. Refresh the dataset.
-4. Use the dashboard filters to explore booking, vehicle, location, and customer/driver performance.
+4. Use the dashboard filters to explore booking, vehicle, location, revenue, and customer/driver performance.

 ---

-## 14. 🎓 Key Takeaway
+## 16. 🎓 Key Takeaway

-This project demonstrates how Power BI, Power Query, data modeling, and DAX can be combined to convert operational trip data into an interactive decision-support dashboard.
+This project demonstrates how **Power Query, data modeling, DAX, and Power BI** can be combined to transform operational trip data into an interactive decision-support dashboard.

+The analysis moves from basic KPIs toward **booking-loss analysis, vehicle performance, demand concentration, time-based performance, and customer/driver experience**, with findings translated into potential operational actions.

 ---